kang-tian/kang-tian.github.io/projects/AB_Test_CausalEffect_COVID_Info_on_Behavior/index.md

-# The Causal Effect of Receiving Information About the Sequelae of COVID-19 on People’s Preventive Behaviors
+# The Causal Effect of Receiving Information About the Sequelae of COVID-19 on People’s Preventive Behaviors (2021-2022)

-**Kang Tian (ID: 261012087), The McGill University**
+**Kang Tian, McGill University**
 **ECON-664: Applied Cross-Sectional Methods**
+***Note***: This is a personal paper.
+The questionnaire design, data collection, and intervention implementation were carried out collaboratively with two group members, Mingda Li and Jingjie Guo.
+Due to ethical considerations, the original dataset will remain confidential.

 ---